|Heat Rain Fire $3–$4 per sq ft|

 |Heat Rain Fire $3 – $4 per sq ft|

 Roofing is often one of the most expensive components of home improvement or new construction.
 It can take hours to install hundreds or even thousands of wood, slate, or asphalt shingles, making your installation costs high.
-Choosing a rubber roof is a budget-friendly option that is durable, eco-friendly, and available in a variety of colors and designs.
+Choosing rubber roofing is a budget-friendly option that is durable, eco-friendly, and available in a variety of colors and designs.

 Rubber roofing is made of affordable recycled materials.
 It is durable, and most manufacturers provide at least a thirty-year warranty.
 Additionally, if your rubber roof starts to leak, it usually only requires a simple repair, a fresh application of a strong sealant or possibly the replacement of a few shingles.